boltops-tools/lono-docs/_docs/configsets/reusable.md

 * The ec2 blueprint has an `Instance` resource.
 * The asg blueprint has an `LaunchConfiguration` resource.

-You can reuse the same configsets for both blueprints.
+You can reuse the same configsets for both blueprints by specifying them in the `configsets.rb`.
 Example:

-config/ec2/configsets/base.rb:
+config/blueprints/ec2/configsets.rb:

 ```ruby
 configset("cfn-hup", resource: "Instance")
 configset("httpd", resource: "Instance")
 ```

-config/asg/configsets/base.rb:
+config/blueprints/asg/configsets.rb:

 ```ruby
 configset("cfn-hup", resource: "LaunchConfiguration")